deislabs/mystikos/samples/docker_aks/README.md

-# The myst-helloworld sample
+# The Docker and AKS Sample

-This sample enables you to run a natively built helloworld C binary in the mystikos runtime for Trusted Execution Environments(TEEs).
+This sample enables you to run a natively built helloworld C binary in the mystikos runtime for Trusted Execution Environments(TEEs) from docker locally or in Azure Kubernetes Service.

 The helloworld sample [here](hello.c) is built using gcc, and wrapped up into a CPIO rootfs(root filesystem) for execution in mystikos.
 Then, the rootfs, config.json and private key are packaged together by the mystikos package command for execution in the enclave.

 Read more about basic concepts [here](https://github.com/deislabs/mystikos/blob/main/doc/user-getting-started.md#getting-started---general-concepts) \
 Read more about package mode [here](https://github.com/deislabs/mystikos/blob/7fb5cfb9f0f30f83af9561a99495f58a82c06059/doc/sign-package.md#packaging-your-application-for-sgx-enclave-packaging)